top of page

 The inaugural meeting of Probus Canada Club #2 was held on the 9th Sept 1987 at the Pantry restaurant at 18th Avenue and 152 St. with some 40 men attending.

 The first regular venue for club meetings was Hazelmere Golf Club.
-It then moved to Coyote Creek Golf Club around 1995, to Cargill Manor, then to the Pacific Inn and finally back to Hazelmere.
+It then moved to Coyote Creek Golf Club around 1995, to Cargill Manor, then to the Pacific Inn and then back to Hazelmere.

 By 2019 it had become clear that the meeting room at Hazelmere was too small for the number of members attending our monthly meetings.
 After a thorough review of possible new venues, the decision was made to move to the new and well-equipped Oceana Parc facility in White Rock.
 Unfortunately, due to the arrival of the Covid-19 Pandemic, only one meeting (the March 2020 AGM) was held at the new location before it was no longer possible to hold in-person meetings.